5c Gaol Lane

 If your application is successful, you will be enrolled in a comprehensive training and support programme prior to your departure, ensuring you are ready to hit the ground running (or knocking – doors that is) once you arrive in your destination country.

-Also included in a training and induction pack will be information on the area you’ll be staying you’ll be staying, your candidate(s), who you’ll be working with, more detail on what tasks you’ll be working on, local sights, attractions, transport options, restaurants and bars (in the US it’s over 21s only remember!) and general information to make sure you get the most out of your trip.
+- Also included is a training and induction pack will be information on the area you’ll be staying you’ll be staying, your candidate(s), who you’ll be working with, more detail on what tasks you’ll be working on, local sights, attractions, transport options, restaurants and bars (in the US it’s over 21s only remember!) and general information to make sure you get the most out of your trip.

 What support will I receive when I’m in on a Politrip?

-Each group of 5 or more will have a designated Team Leader or Politrip staff member responsible for liaising with local campaign staffers and the Politrip management team.
-This person will make sure you all work together to work and socialize as a team, including organizing day-to-day ground transportation.
 Additionally, Politrip management will be in-country during each trip and are always just a phone call or email away and will be happy to provide any additional support or advice you may need.

 What happens if something goes wrong on my trip?